Saddam Hussein

-Saddam Hussein (Note: /səˈdɑ:m huːˈseɪn/ sə-DAHM-_-hoo-SAYN; صَدَّام حُسَيْن, /acm/; also known by his full name Ṣaddām Ḥusayn ʿAbd al-Maǧīd al-Tikrītiyy; صَدَّام حُسَيْن عَبْد الْمَجِيد التِّكْرِيتِيّ.
-He is known mononymously as Saddam.
-(Note: Saddam (صَدَّام), pronounced /ar/ in Modern Standard Arabic, is his given name.
-Hussein (sometimes also transliterated as Hussayn or Hussain) is not a surname in the Western sense but a patronymic or nasab, his father's given name, while his grandfather's given name is Abd al-Majid and al-Tikriti is a laqab derived from Tikrit.
+Saddam Hussein Abd al-Majid al-Tikriti (Note: /səˈdɑ:m huːˈseɪn/; صدام حسين, /acm/; also known mononymously as Saddam (Note: Saddam, pronounced /ar/, is his personal name, and means the stubborn one or he who confronts in Arabic.
+Hussein (sometimes also transliterated as Hussayn or Hussain) is not a surname in the Western sense, but a patronymic, his father's given personal name; Abid al-Majid his grandfather's; al-Tikriti means he was born and raised in (or near) Tikrit.
 He was commonly referred to as Saddam Hussein, or Saddam for short.
-The observation that referring to the deposed Iraqi president as only Saddam is derogatory or inappropriate may be based on the assumption that Hussein is a family name, and "Hussein" was treated this way in English.
-Thus The New York Times refers to him as "Mr. Hussein", while Encyclopædia Britannica uses just Saddam.
-A full discussion can be found in the CBC reference preceding this note.))
-(28 April 1937 – 30 December 2006) was an Iraqi politician and revolutionary who served as the president of Iraq from 1979 until he was overthrown in 2003 during the U.S. invasion of Iraq.
-He previously served as the vice president from 1968 to 1979 and also as the prime minister from 1979 to 1991 and later from 1994 to 2003.
-A leading member of the Arab Socialist Ba'ath Party, he was a proponent of Ba'athism, a mix of Arab nationalism and Arab socialism.
-The policies and political ideas he championed are collectively known as Saddamism.
+The observation that referring to the deposed Iraqi president as only Saddam is derogatory or inappropriate may be based on the assumption that Hussein is a family name: thus, The New York Times refers to him as "Mr. Hussein", while Encyclopædia Britannica uses just Saddam.
+A full discussion can be found here.))
+(28 April 1937 – 30 December 2006) was an Iraqi politician and revolutionary who served as the fifth president of Iraq from 1979 until his overthrow in 2003.
+He also served as prime minister of Iraq from 1979 to 1991 and later from 1994 to 2003.
+He was a leading member of the revolutionary Arab Socialist Ba'ath Party, and later, the Baghdad-based Ba'ath Party and its regional organization, the Iraqi Ba'ath Party, which espoused Ba'athism, a mix of Arab nationalism and Arab socialism.

-Born near the city of Tikrit to a Sunni Arab family, Saddam Hussein joined the revolutionary Ba'ath Party in 1957.
-He played a key role in the 17 July Revolution that brought the Ba'athists to power in Iraq and made him vice president under Ahmed Hassan al-Bakr.
-During his tenure as vice president, Saddam nationalized the Iraq Petroleum Company, diversified the economy, introduced free healthcare and education, and supported women's rights.
-He also presided over the defeat of the Kurdish insurgency in the Second Iraqi–Kurdish War and signed the Algiers Agreement with Iran in 1975, thereby settling territorial disputes along the Iran–Iraq border.
-Following al-Bakr's resignation in 1979, Saddam formally took power.
-During his presidency, positions of power in the country were mostly filled with Sunni Arabs, a minority that made up only about a fifth of the Iraqi population.
+Saddam was born in the village of Al-Awja, near Tikrit in northern Iraq, to a peasant Sunni Arab family.
+He joined the Arab Socialist Ba'ath Party in 1957, and the Baghdad-based Ba'ath Party and its regional organization, the Iraqi Ba'ath Party.
+He played a key role in the 17 July Revolution and was appointed vice president by Ahmed Hassan al-Bakr.
+During his time as vice president, Saddam nationalised the Iraq Petroleum Company, diversifying the Iraqi economy.
+He presided over the Second Iraqi–Kurdish War (1974–1975).
+Following al-Bakr's resignation in 1979, Saddam formally took power, although he had already been the de facto head of Iraq for several years.
+Positions of power in the country were mostly filled with Sunni Arabs, a minority that made up only a fifth of the population.